 Eia Waltzer has been directing, choreographing, and teaching dance professionally around the Seattle and Los Angeles areas for the past 14 years.
 During that time she has worked with a wide range of ages, from elementary school children to college students to professionals.
 Though mainly a choreographer now, you may have also seen her onstage at various theatres, such as Village Theatre, Seattle Children’s Theatre, and the Stepping Stone Players, among others.
 Her latest adventure has been starting her own children’s theatre company, Off Book Productions, that aims to bring high quality theatre opportunities to the Northeast Seattle area.
 Eia received her Masters in Teaching, and is now teaching theatre and music in the public schools full time.

-Serena Chin is an active accompanist, vocal coach and chamber musician in the Seattle area.
-She has as a great love for the human voice and has accompanied choirs from numerous organizations, including the American Boychoir, Children’s Chorus of Washington (DC) and the Interlochen Arts Camp as well as state, regional and national honor choirs for ACDA, OAKE and NAfME.
-She has been the accompanist for the Ballard High School Choirs since 2013, and currently serves as accompanist for the University of Washington, Northwest Girlchoir, and Mirinesse Women’s Choir.
+Serena Chin has had the pleasure of collaborating with the Ballard choirs since 2013.
+She is an active accompanist, vocal coach, and chamber musician in the Seattle area and currently serves as an accompanist for the University of Washington and Choral Arts Northwest.
+She is passionate about working with singers, especially young voices, and has performed with choirs from numerous organizations, including the American Boychoir, Interlochen Arts Camp, and Children’s Choir of Washington (DC) as well as national, regional, and state honor choirs for ACDA, NAfME, and OAKE.
+Other Seattle collaborations have included Northwest Girlchoir, Seattle University, Mirinesse Women’s Choir, and Opus 7.
 Serena received her Bachelor of Music in piano from Wheaton College and Master of Music in coaching and accompanying from Westminster Choir College.